wduquette/molt/molt/README.md

 # molt -- An Embeddable Tcl Interpreter for Rust

+## New in Molt 0.3.1

+See the
+[Annotated Change Log](https://wduquette.github.io/molt/changes.md) in the Molt Book for the complete list of new features by version.

+## Description

 Molt is an embeddable TCL interpreter for Rust.
 Applications can define new TCL commands in Rust and execute TCL scripts and strings.
 For example,